 The exhibition is wheelchair-accessible, and we have volunteers available to help guide blind and vision impaired visitors.
 Additionally, we will have one tour per city with an ASL interpreter.
 To sign up for these tours, please check the events listings per city.
 For any further questions about accessibility at the exhibition, please contact us via email at email@example.com.

 Are food and drink available at the exhibition?

 Drinking water is available on site free of charge.
+Guests are encouraged to bring their own water bottles.
 There is no food or drink for sale within the exhibition.